-As you prepare your LOI, ask yourself: what strategy will I test, build, improve, or identify through this project that might reduce unequal outcomes among youth ages 5-25 in the United States?
+As you prepare your LOI, ask yourself: what strategy might reduce unequal outcomes among youth ages 5-25 in the United States?
 Simply, put, what can be changed to make things better?

 The William T. Grant Foundation is pleased to announce the finalists for the 2019 William T. Grant Scholars Program.
 Ten early-career researchers were selected from a pool of 52 applicants after a rigorous review by our staff and Selection Committee.
 Vivian Tseng, senior vice president, program, said of the finalists, “the goal of this program […]